 The time-resolved analysis of a wide range of parameters (6,313 in total) in bile duct ligated mice has shown that many factors share the pattern of an increase throughout disease progression (Figure 10), however, most of them display a large variability, which maybe the major reason why translation of a set of such parameters into diagnostic approaches have not proven sufficient robustness for valid predictions in human patients with chronic liver diseases.
 Count of CTGF-positive cells and expression of Il28b are among the few exceptions and their diagnostic potential is promising.
-The most correlated factor to CTGF-positive cell numbers is TGF-β2 (Figure 6I).
-Both, CTGF and TGF-β2 encode excreted cytokines, and therefore represent good candidates as serum marker to monitor disease progression.
+The most correlated factor to CTGF-positive cell numbers is Tgf-β2 (Figure 6I).
+Both, Ctgf and Tgf-β2 encode excreted cytokines, and therefore represent good candidates as serum marker to monitor disease progression.

 For the regulatory program, the largest change of quality of the disease progress occurs between days 2 and 5, and is characterized by large expression changes of factors, such as Il2, Il28b or Il13.
 This information has strong clinical relevance, as it indicates a switching point, and human homologs of the respective interleukines are top candidates to be used as clinical markers.